marmonkin/portfolio/README.md

   <img src="Screenshots/shoppe.png" width="602">

-Apart from that, I was actively participating in designing the game: dice functionality, dice names, enemy designs as well as design documentation were all done by me.
+Apart from that, I was actively participating in designing the game and its mechanics with my team: dice functionality, dice names, gameplay loop, enemy designs.
+All project documentation was also done by me.

 </details>